KayKv10/RankForge/MASTER_PLAN.md

 RankForge is a modern, game-agnostic rating and matchmaking system designed to track player performance across any competitive format (1v1, 1vN, MvN).
 The project serves dual purposes: providing a fun, competitive experience for tracking performance among friends, and functioning as a portfolio showcase demonstrating expertise across mathematics, data science, software development, and frontend skills.

+The project has a **functional but not production-ready backend** with a working FastAPI application, complete Glicko-2 rating implementation, and flexible data models.
+However, a deep code analysis reveals **significant technical debt and architectural issues** that must be addressed before building on this foundation.
+Critical problems include: broken transaction management that can leave matches and ratings in inconsistent states, missing database indexes, unvalidated JSON schemas, hardcoded configuration, and incomplete error handling.
+The codebase scores approximately **4.5/10 on production readiness**.

-The project currently has a **solid backend foundation** with a fully functional FastAPI application, complete Glicko-2 rating implementation, flexible data models supporting any game format, and comprehensive test coverage.
-The backend API is production-ready for basic match recording and rating calculations.
-However, the project is missing critical components: **no frontend exists**, **no matchmaking algorithm is implemented**, **no leaderboard/analytics endpoints are available**, and the matchmaking algorithm (using skill distribution superposition and simulated annealing) exists only as a concept.
+Beyond code quality, the project is missing critical components: **no frontend exists**, **no matchmaking algorithm is implemented**, **no leaderboard/analytics endpoints are available**, and match update operations (a core challenge) have no implementation or design.
+The update cascade problem—recalculating all affected ratings when a historical match is corrected—is a non-trivial architectural challenge that requires careful design.

-The path to MVP completion requires approximately **150-200 hours of development** across four major phases: backend API completion, frontend development, matchmaking implementation, and polish/documentation.
-At 3-6 hours per week, this translates to roughly 6-12 months of dedicated work.
-This plan prioritizes delivering value incrementally, with each phase producing a functional improvement to the system.
+The path to MVP completion requires approximately **309-348 hours of development** across five major phases: foundation refactoring (Phase 0), matchmaking and match updates (Phase 1), frontend development (Phase 2), deployment (Phase 3), and documentation (Phase 4).
+At 3-6 hours per week, this translates to roughly **18-24 months** of dedicated work.
+Phase 0 is significantly expanded (122 hours) to establish a truly production-quality foundation before adding new features.

 ---